Lansinoh Moms' Club

 8 tips to select the best nursing bra

 A functional and comfortable fitting nursing bra is one of the most essential items in a mom-to-be’s wardrobe.
 It’s a good idea to pick two nursing bras for daily wear -- so you’ll always have one on hand when the other is in the wash.
-At Belabumbum, we also think it helps if they’re pretty too :) We’ve put together a few tips to help you find the right nursing support bras for this important time of your life:
+At Belabumbum, we also think it helps if the baby feeding bra is pretty too :) We’ve put together a few tips to help you find the right nursing support bras for this important time of your life: